LakshAgg/Insane-Engine/README.md

 # cd to where you installed the Engine

 # Compile the Configuration file (You can replace "Config" with any other name)
-$ gcc -o Config Config.c
+$ gcc -o Config Config.c Insane.c

 # Configure
 $ ./Config

 # Compile the main code (You can replace "Initialiser" with any other name)
-$ gcc -o Initialiser Initialiser.c
+$ gcc -o Initialiser Initialiser.c Insane.c

 # Add the path to global variables and
 $ Initialiser [GameName]